Astroua/TurbuStat/CHANGE.rst

 Version 1.0 (unreleased)
 ------------------------
+* #85 - Added full PCA treatment from the Heyer & Brunt papers.
+Also implements general handling of physical (given distance) and spectral scale conversions (only working on PCA, needs to be added on to the rest).
 * #120 - Minor plotting changes to PDF and bispectrum.
 Common angular area for Genus normalization.
 Fix issue with NaNs in the weights for PDFs.
 * #118 - Fix SCF surface indexing with non-integer shifts.
 * #117 - Use common angular scales for SCF, Moments, Delta-Variance comparison.
 Dropped using nanmean, nanstd from scipy.stats.
 Added fourier shifting for SCF.